ShinZert/CARES-RoutingAgent/TWA/TrafficIncidentAgent/README.md

 # Traffic Incident Agent

-This agent downloads real-time traffic-incident data from [http://datamall2.mytransport.sg/ltaodataservice/TrafficIncidents](http://datamall2.mytransport.sg/ltaodataservice/TrafficIncidents) and stores them in PostgreSQL.
+This agent downloads real-time traffic-incident data from [http://datamall2.mytransport.sg/ltaodataservice/TrafficIncidents](http://datamall2.mytransport.sg/ltaodataservice/TrafficIncidents), processes data to wanted format, and stores them in Postgre database in the stack.

 ## Building and running